kvutien/Doc-Github_in_VSCode/README.md

 ``` zsh
 git clone https://github.com/user/repo.git
 ```
-## Use Git clone from VSCode
+## Use Git clone from VS Code
-The following procedure makes sure that you have no surprise to do version control from inside VSCode.
+The following procedure makes sure that you have no surprise to do version control from inside VS Code.

 1. In the repository page in Github web site, click on the big green button labelled "Code" and copy the URL
-2. In VSCode, navigate to the local folder where you want the cloned repository to be
+2. In VS Code, navigate to the local folder where you want the cloned repository to be
-3. In VSCode, type Cmd-Shift-P to display the command popup, choose the command Git:Clone, paste the URL and hit Return.
+3. In VS Code, type Cmd-Shift-P to display the command popup, choose the command Git:Clone, paste the URL and hit Return.
 4. Choose the local folder inside which the cloned repository will be store and hit Choose.
 The cloned repository will appear at the desired storage location.
-5. Once you have worked with your code in VSCode, you can Commit in your local git and Sync the files to the remote repository, directly from VSCode.
+5. Once you have worked with your code in VS Code, you can Commit in your local git and Sync the files to the remote repository, directly from VS Code.

 For most of the development work, the console commands below will not be needed.